koljagralla/turbogate/readme.md

 ```

 ### Naming convention recommendation
-Do whatever you like but these naming convetions for environment variable and permission names seem to work pretty well.
+Do whatever you like but these naming conventions for environment variable and permission names seem to work pretty well.

 <ins>Environment variable names</ins>: Screaming snake case, resource name followed by property name, e.g. `MY_TABLE_NAME` or `MY_SECRET_ARN`.